Andrew Wyatt

 Andrew Wyatt Blakemore (born May 15, 1971) is an American musician, singer, songwriter and record producer.
 Born and raised in Manhattan, New York, he began his career playing in New York bands such as The A.M. and Black Beetle.
 He gained wider notability as the frontman of the Swedish electronic pop band Miike Snow, which released its acclaimed debut album in 2009.
 Since that time, Wyatt has released two other albums with the band as well as his solo debut Descender on Downtown Records in 2013.

-Wyatt has worked with other artists, writing and/or producing songs with artists including Liam Gallagher, Lady Gaga, Lorde, Bruno Mars and others.
+Wyatt has worked with other artists, writing and/or producing songs with artists including Miley Cyrus, Liam Gallagher, Lady Gaga, Lorde, Bruno Mars, Jungle, and others.
 As a songwriter, Wyatt has been nominated for the Song of the Year Grammy Award twice.
 In 2019, he won the Academy Award for Best Original Song for his work with Lady Gaga, Mark Ronson, and Anthony Rossomando on "Shallow" from A Star is Born; the same year, the group was also awarded the Grammy Award for Best Song Written for Visual Media.